gnugat/redaktilo/doc/03-reference.md

 bottom is reached.

-In order to check the presence of a pattern without having to jump to the line found, the `has` method can be used: it doesn't throw any exceptions (checks from top to bottom).
+In order to check the presence of a pattern without having to jump to the line found, `hasAbove` and `hasBelow` methods can be used: it doesn't throw any exceptions (checks from top to bottom).

 ```php
 <?php